Olanzapine (By injection)

 - You must be careful if you are also using other medicine that might cause similar side effects as olanzapine.
 Make sure your doctor knows about all other medicines you are using.

 - Some medicines can affect how olanzapine works.
 Tell your doctor if you are using any of the following:

 - Carbamazepine, diazepam, fluoxetine, fluvoxamine, levodopa, omeprazole, or rifampin

 - Tell your doctor if you use anything else that makes you sleepy.
 Some examples are allergy medicine, narcotic pain medicine, and alcohol.

 - Do not drink alcohol while you are using this medicine.

 - Tell your doctor if you smoke tobacco.
 You might need a different amount of this medicine if you smoke.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant, or if you have diabetes, liver disease, prostate problems, narrow-angle glaucoma, or a history of neuroleptic malignant syndrome (NMS), breast cancer, seizures, or severe constipation.
+- Tell your doctor if you are pregnant, or if you have kidney disease, liver disease, diabetes, glaucoma, prostate problems, or a history of breast cancer, neuroleptic malignant syndrome (NMS), seizures, or severe constipation.
 Tell your doctor if you have any kind of heart or circulation problems, including low blood pressure, heart failure, heart rhythm problems, or a history of a heart attack or stroke.